WTO Statistical data sets - Metadata

 Over recent years the United States Bureau of Economic

 Analysis has continuously improved its trade in commercial services estimates.

-In 2011, the

-implemented a number of
+In 2011, the United States implemented a number of

 changes in the classification of certain services transactions beginning with

 statistics for the year 1999.
-Apart from regular updates in source data,
+Apart from regular updates in source data, these

-recommendations of the new IMF Balance of Payments Manual (BPM6).
+the new IMF Balance of Payments Manual (BPM6).